 Mandy Ryle (E-RYT), owner of Sound Method Yoga, Director of YTT

 Was trained at the prestigious White Lotus Foundation in Santa Barbara, CA with Ganga White and Tracey Rich.
 She also holds a Bachelors degree in music and a Masters degree in music performance and pedagogy.
 Mandy began practicing yoga in 2000 and has been teaching since 2007.
-She has thousands of teaching hours under her belt and is consistently impressed by the unique character and energy of each group that she is privileged to guide.
 Her vast teaching experience, knowledge of anatomy, vocabulary of asana and sharp clarity in describing and demonstrating concepts that can often be difficult to grasp qualifies her uniquely to train budding yoga instructors.
 Mandy is expert in teaching Vinyasa and Yin styles.
 Her classes often tell a story and utilize her knowledge of yoga philosophy, history and science.
 Mandy’s classes never subjugate the importance of the breath and the foundation of compassion.
-Two of Mandy’s periphery interests are Thai Yoga Massage and Acro Yoga.
+When she isn’t teaching Yoga or running Sound Method, Mandy is probably driving her two kids Willa, 15 and August, 13 around, or chillin’ with her 3 dogs.
 Learn more about Mandy at yoga.mandyryle.com

 Jen Weaver, RYT